How Donor Drives Are Matched for Head Swaps

 Firmware revisions are printed on the drive label.
 For Seagate drives, this is a four-character code (e.g., CC26, SDM1, 0001).
 For Western Digital, the firmware revision is part of the extended model number.
 The firmware revision indicates the generation of controller code and, by extension, the generation of head technology the firmware is calibrated for.

 Within a firmware revision, there can be sub-revisions that affect compatibility.
-Two drives with firmware "CC26" manufactured six months apart may have different micro-code patches.
+Two Grenada drives with firmware "CC26" manufactured six months apart may have different micro-code patches.
 In most cases, same firmware revision is sufficient.
-In some Seagate Rosewood drives, even drives with the same firmware revision but from different manufacturing sites (identifiable by the DCM code) have different head compatibility.
+In some Seagate Rosewood drives, even drives with the same firmware revision but from different manufacturing sites (identifiable by the Site Code on the label) have different head compatibility.

 Head Map and Head Count